Skip to main content

 SubStr(value, start, length)

-The SubStr function returns a partial string of the expression in parentheses.
-This function accepts three parameters:
+Returns a partial string from the expression in parentheses.
+Accepts three parameters:

 1. A string (or property)

-3. An integer defining the number of characters to include in the substring.
+3. An integer defining the number of characters to include.
 This parameter is optional.
-If it is not specified, then all remaining characters of the string, starting at the first parameter (start), will be returned.
+If omitted, all remaining characters starting at the start index are returned

-The function returns an error if it cannot get the substring for any reason.
+Returns an error if the substring cannot be obtained for any reason.

 Example